- Veterinary Medicine

 Graduates of the programme will be able to work in professional practice in private design offices, in local government or government agencies throughout Europe and beyond where their skills are needed.
 They may also use the master degree as a basis for entering a doctoral programme.

-The decision about awarding scholarships will be announced on the 7th of June (candidates from non-EU countries) and on the 21st of June (candidates from EU countries).
+The decision about awarding scholarships will be announced on the 7th of June (candidates from non-EU countries) and on the 21st of June (candidates from EU countries and citizens of Ukraine with the status of war refugees).

 Study loans are offered through Erasmus+ for master students from Spain, Italy (Emilia Romagna region), Croatia, Romania and Turkey.
 See here to find out more.